Things to do in Atlanta

 • It is the only aquarium in North America that is home to whale sharks, the largest fish in the world.

-Georgia Aquarium is massive and the collection of the aquative animals here is paralleled only by some aquariums in the world.
-Here are some of the most unique and rare aquatic animals at Georgia Aquarium that you cannot miss.
+The Georgia Aquarium is huge, and its collection of marine life is one of the most impressive in the world.
+Here are some of the most unique and rare aquatic animals you won’t want to miss during your visit.

 1Georgia Aquarium Whale Shark